gerardog/gsudo/docs/docs/usage/powershell.md

 ## Shell Config

-- Windows PowerShell (5.x) and PowerShell Core (>6.x) have different `$PROFILE` configuration files, so follow this steps on the version that you use, or both.

 - For an enhanced experience, import module `gsudoModule.psd1`.
 This is optional and enables `gsudo !!`, and param auto-complete for `Invoke-Gsudo` cmdlet.

   Add the following line to your $PROFILE (replace with full path)